rkhan71/34/README.md

 Writing code to solve a mathematical problem involving overlapping squares whose edges all add up to 34.

 Here is a detailed description of the problem:
-There are 16 'points' created by the two overlapping squares as shown in IMG-3346.jpg.
+There are 16 'points' created by the two overlapping squares as shown in the image below.
 The goal is to use each of the numbers from 1-16 inclusive only once at each point so that every edge on both squares adds up to 34.
 Referencing the image provided in IMG-3346.jpg, the points 1, 2, 4, and 5 create on type of edge while the points 15, 16, 2, and 3 create another type of edge.
 There are 8 edges in total.

 ![alt text](https://github.com/rkhan71/34/blob/main/IMG-3346.jpg?raw=true)